The MANIAC: Background

 John von Neumann was a Jewish Hungarian-born polymath who was a prodigy from an early childhood.
 Von Neumann worked in multiple fields of science, theoretical (mathematical foundations of quantum mechanics, game theory, cellular automata) and applied (nuclear weapons research during the Manhattan Project in World War II, computer architecture later named after him, and many other subjects).
 Labatut calls him "the smartest human being of the 20th century".
 The title of the book is derived from an early computer based on von Neumann architecture, built after the war at Los Alamos laboratory, called MANIAC I.

 Benjamín Labatut is a Chilean author known for his 2020 book When We Cease to Understand the World, a collection of fictionalised stories about famous scientists that received positive reviews and was translated into multiple languages from Spanish.

 The MANIAC is Labatut's first book written in English.
 In an interview, Labatut said he prefers to write in English:

 English is my preferred form of thought. ...
-English is the language I do most if not all my reading it.
+English is the language I do most if not all my reading [sic].
 And it is a far better language than Spanish, in so many ways.
 Writing "clean" prose in Spanish is almost impossible, because so many of its sounds clash.
 Borges said that he found English "a far finer language than Spanish" because it's both Germanic and Latin; because of its wonderful vocabulary ("Regal is not exactly the same thing as saying kingly," he explained); because of its physicality; and because you can do almost anything with verbs and prepositions.

 Labatut was inspired to write The MANIAC by George Dyson's book Turing's Cathedral.